Aji Amarillo vs Aji Cristal: Heat, Flavor & Key Differences

 Hot

 Aji Amarillo has one of the most defined cooking identities of any South American pepper.
 It's the foundation of aji de gallina (Peruvian creamed chicken), causa (layered potato dish), and countless Nikkei-Peruvian fusion preparations.
-Paste form - made by roasting, peeling, and blending - is the standard delivery method.
-A tablespoon of aji amarillo paste carries the flavor of roughly 2-3 fresh peppers and is the format most commonly found outside Peru.

-For substitution, the aji amarillo substitute ratio guide covers the full range of options, but Aji Cristal is actually one of the closer swaps when you need the same heat level with a slightly different flavor direction.
+For substitution, the aji amarillo substitute ratio covers the full range of options, but Aji Cristal is actually one of the closer swaps when you need the same heat level with a slightly different flavor direction.
 Use a 1:1 ratio by volume when substituting fresh, though expect a tangier, less sweet result.

-Aji Cristal shines in applications where acidity matters.
-Fresh salsas, escabeche, and citrus-marinated fish dishes benefit from its tangy punch.
-It's also excellent pickled - the natural acidity of the pepper amplifies the brine rather than fighting it.
+It's also excellent pickled because the natural acidity of the pepper amplifies the brine rather than fighting it.
 Roasting softens the tang considerably and brings out a sweeter side, making it more Amarillo-adjacent when cooked.

 Both peppers dry well, though Amarillo loses less of its character in the drying process.
 Dried Cristal becomes more raisin-like itself, ironically converging toward Amarillo's profile.
-Fresh applications are where the difference matters most.

 If you're cooking traditional Peruvian dishes - aji de gallina, causa, lomo saltado - Aji Amarillo is non-negotiable.
 Its raisin-fruit depth is baked into those recipes at a foundational level, and no substitution fully replicates it.
-The comparison of Amarillo's fruity profile against habanero's floral intensity shows just how specific that flavor identity is.

 Aji Cristal earns its place in the kitchen when brightness is the goal.
 Ceviches, fresh salsas, pickled preparations, and vinegar-forward sauces are where it outperforms Amarillo.
-The tangy acidity does work that Amarillo's sweetness cannot.

-For heat alone, there's no difference - both sit at 30,000-50,000 SHU, both qualify as peppers in the hot intensity classification, and both require the same handling precautions.
+For heat alone, there's no difference, both sit at 30,000-50,000 SHU, both qualify as peppers in the hot intensity classification, and both require the same handling precautions.
 The decision is purely about flavor direction: deep and sweet versus bright and tangy.

 Grow both if you can.
 They're close enough in heat that you can use either in a pinch, but different enough in flavor that having both opens up more cooking options than either alone.

-Can You Substitute One for the Other?
+Swapping One for the Other

 Growing Aji Amarillo vs Aji Cristal